VChristiaens/special/README.rst

 - weights that are proportional to the relative spectral span of each measurement, in case these are obtained from different instruments (e.g. photometry+spectroscopy).

 More details are available in `Christiaens et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.6117C/abstract>`_ (note it was originally implemented as a module called ``specfit`` in the VIP package).
-Please cite this publication if you use `special` for your research, along with:
+Please cite the above publication if you use `special` for your research, along with:
 - `Foreman-Mackey et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013PASP..125..306F/abstract>`_ if you use the MCMC sampler;
-- `Skilling et al. (2004) <https://ui.adsabs.harvard.edu/abs/2004AIPC..735..395S/abstract>`_ and `Feroz et al. (2009) <https://ui.adsabs.harvard.edu/abs/2009MNRAS.398.1601F/abstract>`_ if you use the nested sampler.
+- `Skilling (2004) <https://ui.adsabs.harvard.edu/abs/2004AIPC..735..395S/abstract>`_, `Mukherjee et al. (2006) <https://ui.adsabs.harvard.edu/abs/2006ApJ...638L..51M/abstract>`_, or `Feroz et al. (2009) <https://ui.adsabs.harvard.edu/abs/2009MNRAS.398.1601F/abstract>`_ if you use the nested sampler in 'classic', 'single' or 'multi' mode, respectively.
+Please also provide the `GitHub repository <http://github.com/kbarbary/nestle>`_.

 Documentation